Andrew-71/Tardim-In-Control/README.md

 **Is this for Fabric or Forge?**
 : Both!
 As a Fabric player who recognises Forge's large playerbase, I support both major modloaders.
+However, due to nature of development Fabric versions may get released a bit earlier.

 **Can I use this in my modpack?**
 : Sure, as long as you don't claim the mod as your own.
 A link to this mod's page would be appreciated too.

 **Will there be a 1.20.1 version and beyond?**
-: I am in the process of moving to 1.20, but need TARDIM to update to that version first.
-Create mod's fabric port also affects the process.
+: I am in the process of moving to 1.20, with Fabric already out and Forge in progress.
-Next major version, v1.2, will likely not be on 1.19.2.
-The intention is to follow latest versions.
+I intend to follow latest versions with TARDIM.

 **I encountered a bug or have a suggestion.
 What do I do?**
 : If you have a problem or suggestion, the best way to get them to me is through the project's Discord server.